Guidance on Submission of Notices to the Office of the Chief Accountant

 SECPS Notification Letters

-The Office of the Chief Accountant strongly encourages sending the SECPS report notification to SECPSletters@sec.gov.
-The staff will accept the date the email is received as the notification date.
+As noted in Appendix I to Section 1000.08(m), firms may satisfy the notification requirements by e-mailing a copy of the SECPS letter to the Office of the Chief Accountant at SECPSletters@sec.gov.
+The SEC staff strongly encourages sending the notification letter by e-mail, and the staff will accept the date the e-mail is received as the notification date.

-The exact name of the registrant and the Commission File Number as it appears on the cover page of the Form 10-K should be used in the letter.
-If the cessation of the client-auditor relationship affects multiple SEC registrants (e.g., a parent with publicly-registered subsidiaries, series of mutual funds), the exact name of each registrant and each Commission File Number should be set forth in the letter.
+The exact name of the registrant and the Commission File Number as it appears on the cover page of the annual report should be used in the e-mail.
+If the cessation of the client-auditor relationship affects multiple SEC registrants (e.g., a parent with publicly-registered subsidiaries, series of mutual funds), the exact name of each registrant and each Commission File Number should be set forth in the e-mail.

 1 Rule 10A-1(a)(1) indicates that notices may be provided via “facsimile, telegraph, personal delivery, or any other means, provided it is received by the Office of the Chief Accountant within the required time period.”
 With regard to submission of notices required by Rule 10A-1 via email, the Commission has stated “Rule 10A-1 would permit use of such means of delivery.”
 Release No. 34-38387 (March 12, 1997).